richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 yourself be corrected when deviating from the experts' good practice.

-We've created and activiated two website accounts and written one text file.
-The time it took us setting up these tools will be won back quicky from the future changes to our R package.
+We've created and activated two website accounts and written one text file.
+The time it took us setting up these tools will be won back from the future changes to our R package.

 ## Acknowledgements

-I'd like to thank Luis Boullosa, Rampal S. Etienne and Cyrus A. Mallon for thir feedback on a draft of this article.
+I'd like to thank Luis Boullosa, Rampal S. Etienne and Cyrus A. Mallon for their feedback on earlier drafts of this article.

 ## On the Web